Th3Whit3Wolf/BorringIdeas/LinuxDistro.md

 # Linux Distro Ideas

-Ideas for a lightweight linux distro with a lot of rust and a focus on performance, security, and ease of use.
+Ideas for a lightweight linux distro with a lot of rust and a focus on performance, security, beauty, and ease of use.

-**Release**: Rolling with optimized packages similiar to CachyOS **Package Manager**: [Redox's pkg](https://github.com/redox-os/pkgutils) **Immutable**: Maybe
+**Release**: Rolling with optimized packages similiar to CachyOS

+**Package Manager**: [Redox's pkg](https://github.com/redox-os/pkgutils)

+**Immutable**: Maybe

 **Installer**: [Pop!_OS Installer](https://github.com/pop-os/installer?tab=readme-ov-file)

 ### Features